pradeep9372/SQL_Retail_Sales_Analysis/README.md

 	WHERE rank = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales**
 ```sql
 SELECT
     customer_id,